Safe Sleep for Infants

 - Back to sleep.
 The safest position for babies to sleep in is the supine (flat on the back) position.

 - Use a firm sleep surface.
 Soft materials like quilts, blackness, and pillows are not ideal for a sleeping infant.

 - Eliminate all extra objects in the bed area.
 Sheets should be tight fitting.
-Blankets should be avoided but when used tucked in tightly and kept well away form the baby’s face.
-Instead of blankets a sleep sack is often recommended.
+Blankets should be avoided but when used tucked in tightly and kept well away from the baby’s face.
+Instead of blankets, a sleep sack is often recommended.

 - Keep a healthy home environment.
 No smoking or exposure to smoke in pregnancy or postpartum.
-Use a air purifier or fan in the sleep area to facilitate clear air.
+Use an air purifier or fan in the sleeping area to facilitate clear air.
 Make sure the room temperature is about 72 degrees.
-Babies should avoid over heating.
+Babies should avoid overheating.